The less you spend on planting and caring for your crops, the more you will profit at the end of the season.

 No Till Lowers Labor Costs

-Because you only have to pass through the field once with no till planting, versus three to five times with conventional tillage, there’s a significant reduction in your labor.
-This efficiency may allow you to plant more crops in a season and/or drastically reduce your labor costs.
+Because you only have to pass through the field once with no till planting, versus three to five times with conventional tillage, there is a significant reduction in your labor.
+This efficiency might allow you to plant more crops in a season and/or drastically reduce your labor costs.

 No Till Lowers Fuel And Equipment Costs